mishapadidar/stellarator_multiobjective/lab_notebook.md

        > Simulation failures may not be connected in space.
 Some directions fail, then stop failing, then fail again
        > along a 1d line segment, which implies non-convexity of the feasible region.
        > Lastly, bounds for each variable differ greatly.
+  - [x] Write a script to sample the feasible region.
+  - [x] Consdier three approximations to the feasible region: safe approximation, outer approximation, best approximation.
+       > safe approximation is useful to optimization methods as it gaurantees to avoids failures.
+Typically safe approximation
+       > should use a non-convex feasible region approximant, so that it consumes as much of the feasible region as possible.
+       > The 2d plots show that the safe approximation would be quite small for our problem.
+       >
+       > The best approximation is typically a nonlinear classification methods, such as an SVM.
+It can be used as a penalty in
+       > objective functions to push methods away from the boundary and improve the use of the computational budget.
+Nonlinear,
+       > nonconvex regions, such as the best approximation, are difficult to sample uniformly.
+       >
+       > The safe approximation can be any shape so long as it contains the feasible region.
+Bound constrained safe
+       > approximations are useful for sampling from the feasible region, rescaling input parameters, and bounding
+       > global and multi-objective optimization methods.